 This metric shows the average position of your or other advertiser’s ad after a successful auction.
 It does not show the average position of your ad versus your competitor’s, but when each received an impression irrespective of whether it was during the same SERP inquiry.

 This metric shows the competitiveness of your competitor, as it shows how often, other participants received an impression that your ad also received an impression for.
-So if a participant has 80% overlap rate, then 8 out of 10 times your ad shows, the competitor’s ad also received an impression, indicating that they are also bidding for the same target keywords.
+So if a participant has an 80% overlap rate, then 8 out of 10 times your ad shows, the competitor’s ad also received an impression, indicating that they are also bidding for the same target keywords.
 So if it is a keyword that you wish to desperately drive traffic for, you need to make sure that you rank better than the competitor.
 To find this out, go to the keyword level auction insight report.

 Position above rate